 Leading effective teams is challenging.
 After working with countless teams, I have come to one simple truth.
 The absence of shared professional respect amongst team members is a non-starter.
 Teams will never realize their full potential unless everyone around the table feels they are in the midst of smart and talented peers.
 You can try all sorts of fancy interventions, but this admiration is the fundamental ingredient for success.

-Nicki Roth is the co-founder of Saroga, the Nonprofit Leadership Forum (www.saroga.org).
+Nicki Roth is the president of Roth Consulting.
 Her work focuses on facilitating leadership growth.
 She brings decades of experience as an executive, management consultant, and therapist to her nonprofit and corporate clients.
+You can read regular insights from Nicki at GetRealLeadership.com.